ochalet-wp/logicaldate-service-gen/README.md

 # Merge

-The generated code bases were then merged by simply copying the Kafka client code (less of it) to the Spring OpenAPI code base.
+The generated code bases were then merged by simply copying the Kafka client code (less of it) and the Modelina output to the Spring OpenAPI code base.

 ## Kafka
 Remember to copy over the Spring application property for Kafka: